krishraghav/caaprotests-global/README.md

 # Ways to Support the #CABProtests from Afar
 This is a continually updated document providing context, resources, reading lists and suggestions for how to engage with, understand ans support the #CABProtests in India from afar.
+If you would like to add to the list, please get in touch with Krish or Hamsini.

 Last updated 17 December 2019.
 Maintained by anonymous contributors.